maliMirkec/personal-website/site/side-projects/hugo.md

       title: /Side Projects
     cta:
       href: //hugo.silvestar.codes
-      title: Go to the Course ⇢
+      title: Go to the Course
   - type: hero-beta
     title: From Side Projects
     desc: >-
       Sometimes I like to work on side projects in my spare time.
 These are my other open-source side projects.
   - type: cards-gamma
     cta:
-      title: See project ⇢
+      title: Go to project
     filter: projects
     exclude: true
   - type: banner-alpha